 Step #4- Executing the code that has been created inside the text editor

-But as you can see, the output wasn't executed (we don't have the result equal to 3), so we have to come back to our Terminal, and inside the folder, run the code like so
+But as you can see, the output wasn’t executed (we don't have the output equal to 3), so we have to come back to our terminal, and inside the folder execute the code like so

 $ ruby file_name.rb

-Now we have the number 3 printed differently.
-However, this looks unnecessary, but it's not.
-You'll be executing ruby code in this way a lot of times.
+Now we have the number 3 printed in a different way.
+However this looks unnecessary but it's not.

-This is one of the most valuable things you can do with the Terminal, but at the same time, you have to take care of it because you can break your system.
+This is one of the most useful things you can do with the terminal, but at the same time you have to take care about it, because you can break your system

-For instance, in Linux, we can go to our main folder.
+For instance, in linux we can go to our main folder doing this

 bin boot cdrom core dev etc home initrd.img initrd.img.old lib lib64 lost+found media mnt opt proc root run sbin snap srv sys tmp usr var vmlinuz vmlinuz.old

-As you can see, we executed a command that we already knew a couple of times: "cd ..".
-With this command, we go to the parent folders until we get here "/."
-That means that we're in the root directory of our system, so if we delete the wrong folder or file we can break up our entire machine, so you have to be alert on the command you're typing here.
-Just list with the "ls" command.
-This will list the folders and then go inside /bin directory with the cd bin command… these are all the binaries installed on my system.
+As you can see we executed a couple of times a command that we already known: “.. cd”.
+With this command we go to the parent folders until we get here “/”.
+That means that we’re in the rooth directory of our system, so if we delete the wrong folder or file we can broke up our entire machine, so you have to be alert on the command you’re typing here.
+Just list with “ls” command the folders and then go inside /bin directory… these are all the binaries installed on my system

-You could create, edit, delete or access any of these configuration files as you can imagine.
-So watch your step here!
+As you can imagine you could create, edit, delete or access to any of these configuration files

 Give permissions to the computer users

-This is another valuable and incredible thing you can do inside the Terminal.
-Usually, you can access almost all files if you're the system owner.
-But if you want to grant access to other users, you can also do that.
-For example, the primary user in a Unix-like system is called "sudo."
-With this word at the beginning of any command, you can have access to edit, delete, or create some critical files, like:
+This is another useful and cool thing you can do inside the terminal.
+Normally if you’re the owner of the system you can access almost all files.
+But if you want to grant access to other users you can do that.
+The main user in a Unix-like system is called “sudo”.
+With this word at the beginning of any command you can have access to edit, delete or create some critical files.

-Last but not least, we can create our own programs to live, run and execute actions inside the Terminal.
-This obviously is the most advanced usage of the Terminal.
-For this, you have to use a programming language like Ruby or others.
-By now, we're not going to see this in detail, but you can have a bit of context here:
+Last but not least, we can create our own programs to live, run and execute actions inside the terminal.
+This obviously is the most advanced usage of the terminal.
+For this you have to use a programming language like Ruby or others.
+By now we’re not going to see this in detail, but you can have a context here: https://www.rubyguides.com/2018/12/ruby-argv/

-I hope you learned a lot from this tutorial.
+I hope you learned a lot with this tutorial

 Thanks for reading